5roop/task4/README.md

 # Addendum 2021-12-28T11:09:01

-To discuss with Nikola:
-* Future steps: construct a combined dataset from SETimes and twitter and test it?
-* ~~I deleted the webcrawl data in one episode of desperately cleaning the disk to assure training, can I get the link again? ~~ Found the [link](http://hdl.handle.net/11356/1426) Now we can use it.

-Reminder of where we left off:
-> what is with montenegrin? how is it classified? can we somehow synthesize data for that category?
->
-> can we somehow visualise the classifier decisions, might be very useful for understanding what we have and what we need
->
-> what is the setup that will make good classifiers for all three (news, web, twitter)?
->
-> is the classification over twitter data better if mentions, hashtags, urls are removed?

 I also noticed fasttext would not work if string to be predicted contains newlines.
 I added this newline removal to the preprocessing pipeline and saved the new data.